microsoft/pxt/docs/blog/maker/hello.md

 ## ~ hint

-**Beta zone** The maker is still in beta and evoling, join the fun!
+**Beta zone** The maker is still in beta and evolving, join the fun!

 ## ~